core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Silent server: member of a group that never responds to requests.
 Given that, for CoAP group communications, messages are normally sent without requesting a confirmation, the idea of a server silently acting on a message is not unreasonable.
 Note that an endpoint can implement both a silent server and a client, the two roles are independent.
 An endpoint implementing only a silent server processes only incoming requests, and, in case it supports only the signature mode, it maintains less keying material and especially does not have a Sender Context for the group.

-does not have a sender context (at least in signature mode) and expects to process only incoming requests

 * Group Identifier (Gid): identifier assigned to the group.
 Group Identifiers must be unique within the set of groups of a given Group Manager.

 * Group request: CoAP request message sent by a client in the group to all servers in that group.